-Mindfulness is the practice of becoming more fully aware of, and focused on, what’s taking place within and around you.
-It’s concentration on steroids.
-Mindfulness habits create a present-moment mindset of curiosity without judgment.
+Mindfulness is the practice of becoming more fully aware of and attentive to, without judgement, what’s taking place within and around you.
+It’s focus and concentration on steroids.
+Mindfulness habits cultivate a curious, present-moment mindset.

 Learning Agility is seeking new experiences, applying feedback, and reflecting on lessons learned.
 Mindfulness-produced curiosity without judgment fuels the desire to keep stretching ourselves, which shows up in learning actions.

-Storytelling is the art and science of influencing others, not just by telling great stories but being a great story.
-Non-judgmental curiosity, activated through constant learning and adjusting, provides an endless stream of fresh content for both the stories we tell and the (or brand) we are constantly becoming.
+Storytelling is the art and science of influencing others through skillful communication and personal brand; not just telling great stories, but being a great story.
+Non-judgmental curiosity, activated through constant learning and adjusting, provides an endless stream of fresh content for both the stories we tell and who we are becoming.

 The more we discover powerful stories and the more we fine-tune our own storytelling, the hungrier we are to learn and grow.
 The hungrier we are to learn and grow, the more present we want to be so we don’t miss out on any of the wonders that are unfolding before us.